bikash-sys/space_mouse/README.md

 <img width="1512" height="982" alt="image" src="https://github.com/user-attachments/assets/6a231582-4df6-4898-b724-f7ee63f01a5b" />

 <img width="1512" height="982" alt="image" src="https://github.com/user-attachments/assets/07f26fb4-b1c8-4aea-8485-6f3febabee55" />

+## Assembly
+The top part with magnetic housing goes into the base plate then connect the magnetometers and fix them in the gaps add magnets in housing and then just download the code folder open with vscode+platform io and just choose env pico and upload

 ## Contributing
 - Bug reports, PRs and improvements are welcome.